Biz Markie: 1990s

 Markie's third studio album I Need a Haircut was released on August 27, 1991, on Cold Chillin'/Warner Bros.
 Records; it was produced by Markie and his cousin Cool V. Sales of the album were already low when Markie was served a lawsuit by Gilbert O'Sullivan, who claimed that the album's "Alone Again" featured an unauthorized sample from his hit "Alone Again (Naturally)".
 O'Sullivan's claim was upheld in a landmark ruling, Grand Upright Music, Ltd. v.
 Warner Bros.
 Records Inc. that altered the landscape of hip-hop, finding that all samples must be cleared with the original artist before being used.
 In accordance with the ruling, Warner Bros., the parent company of Cold Chillin', had to pull I Need a Haircut from circulation, and all companies had to clear samples with the samples' creators before releasing the records.
-This development reflected the increasing popularity of hip-hop and the financial stakes over which releases were set.
+This development reflected the increasing popularity of hip-hop and the financial stakes involved.
 Markie responded in 1993 with the mischievously titled All Samples Cleared!, but his career had been hurt by the publicity emanating from the lawsuit, and the record suffered accordingly.

 For the remainder of the decade, Markie occasionally made television appearances, including guest appearances on In Living Color; as contestant Damian "Foosball" Franklin in the recurring game show sketch "The Dirty Dozens"; as Marlon Cain in "Ed Bacon: Guidance Counselor"; in a 1996 freestyle rap commercial on MTV2; and in the 1993 superhero film Meteor Man.
 He also made numerous guest appearances with the Beastie Boys on Check Your Head (1992), Ill Communication (1994), Hello Nasty (1998), and their anthology The Sounds of Science (1999).
 He also rapped on the song "Schizo Jam" on Don Byron's 1998 release, Nu Blaxploitation (Blue Note/Capitol) and worked with Canibus on the first track on the Office Space soundtrack (1999).
 He also rapped on the track "So Fresh" alongside Slick Rick on Will Smith's 1999 album Willennium.

 In 1996, Markie appeared on the Red Hot Organization's compilation CD, America Is Dying Slowly, alongside Wu-Tang Clan, Coolio, and Fat Joe, among others.
 The CD was meant to raise awareness of the AIDS epidemic among African-American men.
 In 1997, a sample of a Markie recording appeared in the Rolling Stones' song "Anybody Seen My Baby?" from their album Bridges to Babylon.
 Markie also teamed up with Frankie Cutlass on his third single and music video titled "The Cypher Part 3" with some of Marley Marl's Juice Crew veterans.
-He also appeared of Fünf Sterne Delxue Will Smith, Meer Gayne? from the album Sillium.
+He also appeared of Fünf Sterne deluxe's song "Will Smith, Meer Gayne?" from the album Sillium.

 In 1999, Markie appeared on Len's song "Beautiful Day" on their album You Can't Stop the Bum Rush, as well as on Alliance Ethnik's album Fat Comeback.